 While Henry has an aversion to toys, I’ve found ways he loves to play.
 I lean into those aspects and let him have a ball or egg, in this case.
+Besides, it’s fun to include the furry friends in the holidays.

 Your dog may enjoy hunting for real Easter eggs.
-However, when you make a change from real eggs to plastic eggs, and fill them with yummy, smelly treats, then it entices all dogs since it’s more of a scent game.
+However, when you make a change from real eggs to plastic eggs and fill them with yummy, smelly treats, then it entices all dogs since it’s more of a scent game.

 That means even those dogs who normally don’t like toys.
 Additionally, you don’t need to worry about any eggs spoiling if they get overlooked.